Thomas Winning: Priesthood

 Winning was appointed to St Peter's Seminary, Bearsden, at age 17.
 He began training in Saint Mary's College, Blairs, Aberdeen, where philosophy students of St Peter's were temporarily being housed and taught and then moved to St Peter's, Bearsden.
-When a fire in Bearsden destroyed the seminary during renovation works the entire college community was moved from there to St Joseph's College, Mill Hill, London.
+When a fire in Bearsden destroyed the seminary during renovation works, the entire college community was moved from there to St Joseph's College, Mill Hill, London.
 After the war ended, he was part of the first group of students to be sent to re-populate the Scots College in Rome.
 The college had been empty of students since 1939.
 He was ordained in the Church of St John Lateran, in Rome, on 18 December 1948 for the Diocese of Motherwell.

-His first appointment was as an assistant (curate) at St Aloysius, Chapelhall, Lanarkshire, but after a year he returned to Rome to study Canon Law, gaining in 1953 a Doctor of Canon Law (J.C.D.).
-Thereafter he was curate in St Mary's Church in Hamilton from 1953 to 1957 and from 1956 priest-secretary to Bishop James Donald Scanlan of Motherwell.
-After a period in Our Lady of Good Aid Cathedral in Motherwell from 1957 to 1958 he became Chaplain to the Franciscan Sisters of the Immaculate Conception in Bothwell until 1961.
-At this point he became Spiritual Director at the Pontifical Scots College.
+His first appointment was as an assistant (curate) at St. Aloysius, Chapelhall, Lanarkshire, but after a year he returned to Rome to study Canon Law, gaining in 1953 a Doctor of Canon Law (J.C.D.).
+Thereafter, he was curate in St Mary's Church in Hamilton from 1953-57 and from 1956 priest-secretary to Bishop James Donald Scanlan of Motherwell.
+After a period in Our Lady of Good Aid Cathedral in Motherwell from 1957-58, he became Chaplain to the Franciscan Sisters of the Immaculate Conception in Bothwell until 1961.
+At this point, he became Spiritual Director at the Pontifical Scots College.
 Soon after his arrival in Rome, the Second Vatican Council was convened and he was therefore uniquely placed to be involved with the bishops during those historic years of the various Sessions of the council.
-At the same time he continued his studies becoming an advocate of the Sacred Roman Rota in 1965.
-In the late 1960s, after his return to Scotland, he was appointed minute secretary for the meetings of the Bishops' Conference of Scotland.
+At the same time, he continued his studies becoming an advocate of the Sacred Roman Rota in 1965.
+In the late-1960s, after his return to Scotland, he was appointed minute secretary for the meetings of the Bishops' Conference of Scotland.

-In 1966 he was called back to Scotland where he was appointed to his first charge as Parish Priest in Saint Luke's, Motherwell, where he remained until 1970 when he was appointed as the first Officialis of the newly formed Scottish National Tribunal.
+In 1966, he was called back to Scotland where he was appointed to his first charge as Parish Priest in Saint Luke's, Motherwell, where he remained until 1970 when he was appointed as the first Officialis of the newly formed Scottish National Tribunal.